 Sunday Morning Adult RE: What We Choose: Ethics for Unitarian Universalists

 Unitarian Universalism is a path of deeds, not creeds.
 We believe our choices and actions matter.
 We believe the measure of our religion is the way we live our principles in our day-to-day lives.
 But how do we decide what course of action to follow when a situation is complex and the moral course is unclear?
 Where do we turn for guidance that will help us fulfill our own wish to live a moral life?
 This program invites participants to focus attention on the moral and ethical questions that arise or have arisen in their lives, including challenges not yet perceived or acknowledged, and explore the ethical frameworks that can help in sorting through a dilemma. (learn more)

 Welcome to our Small Group Ministries!
 An important part of the UU Fellowship is helping each other grow, learn, and share our spiritual journeys.
 Below is information on our current Small Group Ministries.
 If you have been thinking about joining one of the small groups, now is a good time to do so.
 There are several offerings to choose from, meeting different needs.
 Each provides an opportunity to deepen connections among the members of this wonderful fellowship. (learn more)

 Children’s Religious Exploration

 Our children’s program meets at the same time as the adult’s regular Sunday morning worship service: from 10:30am to 11:30am.
-Every Sunday your kids can expect to do a chalice lighting to create a sense of beginning, a game, a story and a craft. (learn more)
+Every Sunday your kids can expect to do a chalice lighting to create a sense of beginning, a story, a game or project to enforce the lesson of the story, and (as time allows) an opportunity to individually explore the lesson through creative expression like play dough, building blocks, drawing with crayons, markers or chalk, and bead craft for the older kids. (learn more)

 New Member Class